esphome/esphome-docs/guides/contributing.rst

   has one of them in the config, a validation error will be generated.

 - ``ESP_PLATFORMS``: Provide a list of allowed ESP types this integration works with.
+- ``CODEOWNERS``: GitHub usernames or team names of people that are responsible for this integration.
+  You should add at least your GitHub username here, as well as anyone who helped you to write code that is being included.

 Codebase Standards
 ------------------